A SHORT HISTORY OF FRANCE

 The Fifth Republic in France

 De Gaulle called a referendum for a revised constitution in September 1958.
 The French voted overwhelmingly in favor.
 De Gaulle gave himself, as president, greatly increased powers.

 Then in 1959 de Gaulle entered into negotiations with the FLN in Algeria.
 However in 1961 French colonists in Algeria formed the OASC (Organisation Armee Secrete) to fight against independence.
 Attempts were made to assassinate de Gaulle but in July 1962 Algeria voted for independence.

 De Gaulle was re-elected in 1965 but only by a very narrow majority.
 However, in May 1968 France exploded.
 It began as a protest among students at the University of Nanterre.
 The protests soon spread to the Sorbonne.
 Workers also joined the protests.
 On 10 May the riot police attacked demonstrators and in response, the trade unions called a general strike.
 Protests also spread across France.

 However the Communist Party continued to support de Gaulle.
 Furthermore, prime minister Georges Pompidou defused working-class anger by offering wage rises.
-Finally de Gaulle called an election and there was a right wing backlash.
+Finally, de Gaulle called an election and there was a right-wing backlash.
 The right took control of the French assembly and the crisis fizzled out.